BrindleDigital/rentfetch/readme.txt

 = Will this work on a site showing just one property and a handful of floorplans? =

 Yes.
-You'll want to use the `[floorplansearch]` shorcode to show those.
+You'll want to use the `[rentfetch_floorplansearch]` shorcode to show those.

 = Will this work if I have hundreds of properties? =

 Yes.
-You'll want to use the `[propertysearch]' shortcode to show a full availability search.
+You'll want to use the `[rentfetch_propertysearch]' shortcode to show a full availability search.

 = Is there a way to show all of my properties, even if some of them don't have any availability at tht moment? =

 Yes.
-You can use the `[properties]` shortcode, or you can build your own display – all the data is saved in WordPress.
+You can use the `[rentfetch_properties]` shortcode, or you can build your own display – all the data is saved in WordPress.

 = What APIs do you work with? =